Sharashino/Sharashino/README.md

 - Hi, I’m Gerard
 - I’m interested in game development using Unity and C#
-- I’m currently learning Unity's custom editor
 - Currently working on Gameplay Systems in DzidaStudio
 - You can reach me by email -> sharashino@icloud.com
-- Visit my website and check out my work -> www.sharashino.dev
+- My web -> www.sharashino.dev